Modern Woman

 "Modern Woman" is a song performed by Billy Joel from his album The Bridge.
 It was the album's lead-off single and was featured on the soundtrack to the film Ruthless People.
-In the film the song removes an instrumental break present in the original.
-It was a #10 pop hit on Billboard's Hot 100 Charts in 1986.
+In the film, the song removes an instrumental break present in the original.
+It was a Top 10 hit on Billboard Hot 100 chart in 1986.

 Reception

 Cash Box called it "a chugging, instantly appealing cut".
 Billboard said: "phrases turn with top hat-and-tails flair, rhythm track barrels along like the last of the steam powered trains".